sangoma-returns/BFT-features/bitfrost-documentation.md

 The Aggregator may source margin across venues subject to account permissions, available balances, and internal settlement constraints.

 **12.2.7 Leverage Compatibility Enforcement**

 Maximum leverage is enforced at the venue and market level.

-When a user specifies a target leverage
+When a user specifies a target leverage:
-The Aggregator evaluates leverage limits across all selected venues Venues that do not support the specified leverage are excluded from execution Remaining venues participate normally
+- The Aggregator evaluates leverage limits across all selected venues
+- Venues that do not support the specified leverage are excluded from execution
+- Remaining venues participate normally

+For example:
+- If five venues are selected
+- Four venues support 50x leverage
+- One venue supports only 25x leverage

+The Aggregator will execute only across the four compatible venues.

 Execution is never resized to satisfy an incompatible venue.

 **12.2.8 Execution Scope Resolution**

-Final execution scope is resolved by intersecting Selected underlying asset
+Final execution scope is resolved by intersecting
+- Selected underlying asset
-Selected venues
+- Selected venues
-User specified leverage constraints
+- User specified leverage constraints
-Venue level market eligibility
+- Venue level market eligibility
-Venue level margin availability
+- Venue level margin availability

 Only markets within this resolved scope receive execution.

 No implicit substitutions or relaxations are applied.

-**12.2.9 Portfolio and Accounting Integration**
+#### 12.2.9 Portfolio and Accounting Integration

 RWA positions executed through the Aggregator are tracked at both the asset level and the venue level.

-Asset level tracking aggregates
+Asset level tracking aggregates:
-Net exposure by underlying asset
+- Net exposure by underlying asset
-PnL contribution by underlying asset
+- PnL contribution by underlying asset
-Directional exposure and bias
+- Directional exposure and bias

-Venue level accounting preserves
+Venue level accounting preserves:
-Margin denomination and usage
+- Margin denomination and usage
-Funding attribution
+- Funding attribution
-Leverage attribution
+- Leverage attribution
-Settlement and execution provenance
+- Settlement and execution provenance

 This enables a unified asset view while maintaining venue accurate accounting and auditability.

-**12.3 Market Maker**

-**12.3.1 Overview**
+### 12.3 Market Maker
+Market making strategies support RWA markets using the same market making framework applied to other perpetual instruments, while enforcing venue specific constraints defined by Hyperliquid HIP3.

+#### 12.3.1 Overview

 This section defines behavior specific to market making on real world asset perpetual markets.